Driving in Complex Environments: Advanced Driving ChallengesUpdated Nov. 16, 2020

 Avoiding danger on the road

 A great deal of valuable safety information is covered throughout this section.
-Whether you pick out the articles you most need at this time or work through each section in turn, it is essential that you read through everything.
+Whether you pick out the materials you most need at this time or work through each section in turn, it is essential that you read through everything and go through the official DMV manual as well.
 While avoiding danger in different driving environments is a complex issue, certain key safety rules apply across the board:

 Keep to a safe and appropriate speed.

-Maintain as much space on all side of your vehicle as possible.
+Maintain as much space on all sides of your vehicle as possible.